 Then comes the bit where I find out my brother was just tilting the kayak to the right to see if I’d notice.
 Ha!
 Well, I did, didn’t I?
 After being submerged!
 And my life vest keeps pushing my head back under the water instead of helping.
-But anyways, I know to swim, so it was better to get rid of the life vest.
-Now comes the bit where I’m struggling to get back into the kayak.
+But anyways, I know to swim, so it was better to get rid of the life vest, especially since it aided choking more than floating – although that was just probably because of the enormous boobs not allowing me to get back into the kayak.
+So now comes the bit where I’m struggling to get back into the kayak.
 It’s tougher than lifting yourself out of a pool, and feels like my hands are just useless flappers.
 I loose count of the expletives I use.

 So anyway, one of the guides, Josiko, gets me to use his foot as a ladder to get onto his paddle board, and then onto the kayak.
 Thankfully that’s done and dusted.
 I can now say I swam in North West Majorca too. 😉

 I get my apple back and start while my sis and sis-in-law go for a swim.
 When they’re ready to get back in, they struggle too!
 So we tie the kayaks together to help, and the other guide Ruben helps them get back.
 My sis is finally back in her kayak, when suddenly the kayaks turn inward and all four of us are underwater.
 It felt almost like we were finally a part of the Sound of Music, I laughed my way out of the water.